Create a direct deal

 Player width

-The minimum video player width to target.
+Select the minimum video player width to target in the deal.

 Player height

-The minimum video player height to target.
+Select the minimum video player height to target in the deal.

-Ad duration
+Ad durations

 Targeting optionDescription